Open-Cascade-SAS/OCCT/dox/introduction/introduction.md

 It is a library that helps you to take advantage of multi-core processor performance without having to be a threading expert.
 Threading Building Blocks is not just a threads-replacement library.
 It represents a higher-level, task-based parallelism that abstracts platform details and threading mechanisms for scalability and performance.
-TBB version 2017 is available under Apache 2.0 license, while older versions until 4.4 are available under GPLv2 license with the runtime exception (https://www.threadingbuildingblocks.org).
+Intel oneTBB 2021.5.0 is available under Apache 2.0 license (https://www.threadingbuildingblocks.org).

 **OpenGL** is an industry standard API for 3D graphics used by OCCT for implementation of 3D viewer.
 OpenGL specification is developed by the